-13.3.7 STEM (Science Technology Engineering and Mathematics) Across the Curriculum
+13.3.6 STEM (Science, Technology, Engineering, and Mathematics) Across the Curriculum

 Post University understands the importance of providing students with a wide range of in-demand skills needed for success in today's changing workplace.
-That is why in addition to offering four undergraduate degree programs in STEM disciplines (Accounting, Biology, Computer Information Systems, Environmental Science, and an additional seven minors (Accounting, Biology, Chemistry, Environmental Science, Finance, Mathematics, Ocean Conservation.
+That is why, in addition to offering five undergraduate degree programs in STEM disciplines (Accounting, Applied Mathematics and Data Science, Biology, Computer Information Systems, and Environmental Science), we offer an additional seven minors (Accounting, Biology, Chemistry, Environmental Science, Finance, Mathematics, and Ocean Conservation).
 Post has established a STEM Across the Curriculum initiative to ensure all graduates of Post University have the foundational competencies of a STEM education.

-In each bachelor's degree program, 10% of the total coursework is comprised of required general education courses in STEM disciplines, and five of the 12 general education outcomes are based in STEM: Creativity and Innovation, Critical Thinking, Scientific Literacy, Scientific and Quantitative Reasoning, and Technological Fluency.
-These outcomes are not only addressed in general education courses, but reinforced and assessed throughout the upper level coursework in each undergraduate programs.
-By assessing these STEM-based general education outcomes at the exit-level (300- and 400-level) of each program, faculty can confirm that students in all programs are learning, retaining and applying critical STEM principles throughout their education.
+In each bachelor's degree program, 10% of the total coursework is comprised of required general education courses in STEM disciplines, and four of the 11 general education outcomes are reinforced in STEM: Creativity and Innovation, Critical Thinking, Scientific and Quantitative Reasoning, and Technological Fluency.
+These outcomes are not only addressed in general education courses, but reinforced and assessed throughout the upper level coursework in each undergraduate program.
+By assessing these STEM-based general education outcomes in the upper level courses (300- and 400-level) of each program, faculty confirm that students in all programs are learning, retaining, and applying critical STEM principles throughout their education.